sloria/www/content/2015-09-29-marshmallow-2.md

 * [webargs](https://github.com/sloria/webargs), a cross-framework request parsing library, now uses marshmallow for validation, much for the better.
 * [Flask-RESTful](https://github.com/flask-restful/flask-restful) is planning to remove its own request parsing and marshalling modules in favor of marshmallow.
 See the relevant thread [here](https://github.com/flask-restful/flask-restful/issues/335).
 * [Flask-Smore](https://github.com/jmcarp/flask-smore) uses webargs and marshmallow for request input and response output and automatically generates Swagger documentation for Flask-powered APIs.
-* [hug](https://github.com/timothycrosley/hug), a new Python HTTP API framework, has built-in support for marshmallow.
+* [hug](https://github.com/timothycrosley/hug), a new API framework, has built-in support for marshmallow.

 ## What will happen to marshmallow 1?